Dark matter and radiative neutrino masses in conversion-driven scotogenesis: Model

 and note that some of our $\lambda$ couplings are defined differently from other articles.
 The scalar couplings of Eq.~\eqref{eq:potential} have to comply with the vacuum stability conditions~\cite{Deshpande:1977rw,Kannike:2012pe}

 and the perturbativity condition~\cite{Barbieri:2006dq}

-Due to the unbroken $\mathbb{Z}_2$ symmetry of the Lagrangian, the Majorana fermions $N_k$ do not mix with the left-handed neutrinos, so the latter remain massless at tree level.
-However, the simultaneous presence of $y$, $\lambda_5$, and $m_N$ explicitly breaks lepton number by two units, generating a one-loop Majorana neutrino mass matrix $\mathcal{M}_\nu$ through the diagrams shown in figure~\ref{fig:numass} as
+Because of the unbroken $\mathbb{Z}_2$ symmetry of the Lagrangian, the Majorana fermions $N_k$ do not mix with the left-handed neutrinos, so the latter remain massless at tree level.
+However, the simultaneous presence of $y$, $\lambda_5$, and $m_N$ explicitly breaks lepton number by two units, generating a one-loop Majorana neutrino mass matrix $\mathcal{M}_\nu$ through the diagrams shown in Fig.~\ref{fig:numass} as

 (Our expression is smaller than Ma's~\cite{Ma:2006km} by a factor $1/2$, in agreement with Ref.~\cite{Merle:2015ica}.)
-In addition to the loop suppression factor, neutrino masses in the scotogenic model can be suppressed in several ways, all directly linked to the restoration of lepton number and thus technically natural in the sense of 't~Hooft~\cite{tHooft:1979rat}: 1) small $y$, 2) small $\lambda_5$, 3) small $m_N$ or very large $m_N$.
+In addition to the loop suppression factor, neutrino masses in the scotogenic model can be suppressed in several ways, all directly linked to the restoration of lepton number and, thus, technically natural in the sense of 't~Hooft~\cite{tHooft:1979rat}: 1) small $y$, 2) small $\lambda_5$, 3) small $m_N$ or very large $m_N$.